 - Lost your job or have financial concerns

-- Have witnessed severe illness or death
+- Have witnessed severe illness or death.

 PTSD won’t be the only mental health consequence of the pandemic, as predicted by experts.
-Other mental health issues will likely emerge, such as increases in depression, anxiety, addiction and even suicide.
+Other mental health issues will likely emerge, such as increases in depression, anxiety, addiction and even suicide..

-Managing your stress now, and getting help for PTSD if you have it, can protect your mental well-being in the long-term.
+Managing your stress now, and getting help for PTSD if you have it, can protect your mental well-being in the long term.

 There are several ways to cope during the pandemic:

 Prevention – Self-Care, is also a key step.
 A great way to prevent symptoms from developing or from increasing is to take care of yourself.
 Having a healthy lifestyle and routine becomes very important.
 Specifically, avoiding substances (alcohol, tobacco, drugs) is imperative.
 There has been a tendency for increased substance abuse during the pandemic as a way to self-medicate.
-This is very risky, not just because of the obvious effects of substances, but also since this might increase the chances of getting addicted.
+This is very risky, not just because of the obvious effects of substances, but also because this might increase the chances of getting addicted.
 Adopting positive habits such as frequent exercising, meditation, yoga, mindfulness, etc. is very helpful.
 Also, eating healthy and maintaining good sleeping patterns become added protective factors.

 Social Support and Interaction.
 We are social beings and the pandemic has contributed to severe isolation.
 We need to recognize this need and find safe ways to maintain a healthy level of interaction with others.
 We need to be creative using technology such as video calls, phone calls, etc. Also, we can find safe ways to meet with others in-person by meeting in an open space with proper social distance (a park, in the yard, etc.).
-Having the opportunity to talk to others, stay connected, share our frustrations and difficulties becomes critical.
+Having the opportunity to talk to others, stay connected, and share our frustrations and difficulties becomes critical.

-Being self-ware and having insight into possible presence of symptoms.
+Being self-aware and having insight into the possible presence of symptoms.
 Understanding the symptoms can help you identify the need to address this.
 For this, you might want to try different options.
 One is to educate yourself on PTSD and its symptoms and monitor closely.
 Or, even better yet, consulting with a PTSD-trained specialist can also help you either rule this out or, if needed, seek treatment.
 It is important to seek treatment as early as possible to prevent traumatic events to accumulate and also to find tools to address these symptoms.
 Contact a trained psychologist that can help in mitigating and eliminating these symptoms while identifying coping strategies tailored to your needs.